ndrakos/blog/_posts/2020-04-30-Light_Cone_Tests.md

 3) Abundance matching.
 I have previously written code to do this at redshift zero.
 I need to double check that this works (there were a couple of potential issues in the scatter model), and extend it to larger redshifts.
 I will also need to write a little bit of code to read in the IDs of subhalos associated with each isolated halo

-4) Go through some of the potential problems in my light one method, as outlined above.
+4) Go through some of the potential problems in my light cone method, as outlined above.